 Trend Micro Home Network Security (HNS) protects every device in your home connected to the internet.
 That means it will protect you from malicious links and attachments in phishing emails spoofed to appear as if sent from video conferencing firms, as well as from those sent by hackers that may have covertly entered a meeting.
 Its Vulnerability Check can identify any vulnerabilities in your home devices and PCs, including work laptops, and its Remote Access Protection can reduce the risk of tech support scams and unwanted remote connections to your device.
 Finally, it allows parents to control their kids’ usage of video conferencing applications, to limit their exposure.

-Trend Micro Security also offers protection against email, file, and web threats on your devices.
-Note too, that Password Manager is automatically installed with Maximum Security to help users create unique, strong passwords for each application/website they use, including video conferencing sites.
+Trend Micro Maximum Security also offers protection against email, file, and web threats on your devices.
+Note too, that Trend Micro Password Manager is automatically installed with Trend Micro Maximum Security to help users create unique, strong passwords for each application/website they use, including video conferencing sites.

-Finally, Trend Micro WiFi Protection (multi-platform) / VPN Proxy One (Mac and iOS) offer VPN connections from your home to the internet, creating secure encrypted tunnels for traffic to flow down.
-The VPN apps work on both Wi-Fi and Ethernet connections.
+Finally, VPN Proxy One Pro offers VPN connections from your home to the internet, creating secure encrypted tunnels for traffic to flow down.
+It works on both Wi-Fi and Ethernet connections.
 This could be useful for users concerned their video conferencing app isn’t end-to-end encrypted, or for those wishing to protect their identity and personal information when interacting on these apps.